trevorswan11/CWRU/README.md

 # CWRU
 Work from courses I've taken at CWRU.
 If, for some reason, you want to clone this full repository, use the command, `git clone --recursive https://github.com/trevorswan11/CWRU.git`.
 I do not recommend this as the full repository is very large.

-Also, please read the disclaimer at the end of this file!
+## Disclaimer
+The work found in this repository, while public, should be used at your own risk.
+By using any of the information in this repository, you acknowledge any potential academic integrity violations you may incur.
+This material is provided 'as-is' without any warranty or guarantee of accuracy.

+Under this repository's [LICENSE](LICENSE.md),  you are free to copy and redistribute the material in any medium or format.
+I am unable to revoke these freedoms as long as you follow the license terms.
+However:
+- You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but **not** in any way that suggests the licensor endorses you or your use.
+- If you remix, transform, or build upon the material, you may not distribute the modified material.
+- You may not use the material for commercial purposes.
+- You may not submit this work, in whole or in part, for academic credit.

+Learn more about what this license means for this work [here](https://creativecommons.org/licenses/by-nc-nd/4.0).

+The submodules in this repository were initially created to backup my work, but I believe sharing my work can be beneficail to people who need it.
+I have done my best to hold up my end of the academic integrity bargain, it is your responsibility to do the same.
+Each submodule was private during my time in each respective course to respect the integrity of my work.
+Invalid course links will be corrected upon my completion of their semester.

+**I am not responsible for your misuse of this repository.**

 ## Semesters
 ### Fall 2023